23 Contemporary Writers You Should Have Read by Now

 While Brown’s latest achievement is the 2020 Pultizer Prize for Poetry (for The Tradition), his poetry career has been making waves since the early 2000s.
 His lyricism, intimacy, and precision marks Brown as a strong political poet with intersections of sexuality, race, and humanity with every poem.
 Claudia Rankin, in response to his earlier collection The New Testament, even went as far as to say “to read Jericho Brown’s poems is to encounter devastating genius.”
 Start with: The New Testament

 Maggie Nelson, a MacArthur Fellow, is hard to place within the literary canon.
 Her work span the genres of creative nonfiction, poetry, scholarship, theory, criticism, and perhaps others as she continues to create thought-provoking work.
 Her latest book, The Argonauts, is called an “autotheory” as it contends with concepts of identity, gender, connection, and sexuality.
 In her popular book of theory (The Art of Cruelty) and her breath-taking poetic novels dealing with her aunt’s untimely murder and its surrounding mystery (Jane: A Murder, The Red Parts), Nelson’s work takes on multiple dimensions and combines art and scholarship to create something beautiful and fresh.
-If you love novels inspired by true stories, check out these 8 famous books that might surprise you.
-Start with: Jane: A Murder
+If you love novels inspired by true stories, then start with: Jane: A Murder

 Gaitskill’s strength is in her candor and unflinching look at topics that might at first seem taboo or overtly personal.
 Her novel Two Girls, Fat and Thin keenly tackles some of the darker topics of femininity, sexuality, friendship, and selfishness in an atypical coming-of-age story.
 In both Gaitskill’s collections of short stories from 2012, Because They Wanted To, and her latest This is Pleasure, she tells intimate stories that at times reflect harshly, yet honestly, on her subjects.
 This is Pleasure uses the lens of the #MeToo movement to take a stab at the ideas of blame, forgiveness, judgment, and subjectivity in ways that are both surprising and thought-provoking.
 Start with: Because They Wanted To